 What do the winners receive?

-The three state winners in Virginia will receive $100 cash, a book donated in their honor to their school or local library, and advance to national judging.
-In addition, they are invited to be a guest author at the March Opening Ceremony of the Virginia Festival of the Book in Charlottesville.
+The three state winners in Virginia will receive $100 cash, a book donated in their honor to their school or local library, and will advance to national judging.
+In addition, each winner is invited to be a guest author at the Virginia Festival of the Book in Charlottesville in March.

 How are the letters judged?